leoobarbosa2/node-find-a-pet/README.md

 # Find a pet API 🐶🐱

 As an ONG, register pets available to be adopted.
-As users, find for pets to adopt by city or pet details.
+As users, search for pets to adopt by city or pet details.

 ## How to run it?